mianoble/gitTest/README.md

 1. Clone the git repository located at [this Github repository](https://github.com/BYUComputingBootCampTests/git-clone)
 2. Print out the commit log
 3. Check differences between commit e4c1d and previous commit b1cab
 4. Restore the previous version of door.py from b1cab
+5. Commit the previous version to the repository.

 Then save the commands you ran to the gitScript2.sh file.